brockriemenschneider/The-Clan-CMS-Project/readme.txt

 This extension permits admin to upload images for the purpose of adding unique headers to their articles.

+Recent Updates:
+-- Modified dropdown selector to include chosing the default banner -- Modified database and article options for public and private articles

 ***************************************
         Files Added & Modified